RomlinGroup/Flatpack/README.md

 >:warning: **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (DYOR).
 We assume no responsibility for accuracy or completeness.

-> **😱 [Fear of AI is this century's overpopulation scare](https://bigthink.com/pessimists-archive/ai-fear-overpopulation/) (Big Think 2023) / [How politicians and groups can profit from fearmongering](https://www.youtube.com/watch?v=2ZbRKxZ2cjM) (Acton Institute 2019)
+>😱 **Regarding AI fearmongering:** [All doom prophets should be required to answer this question: "At what specific date in the future, if the apocalypse hasn't happened, will you finally admit to being wrong?"](https://bigthink.com/pessimists-archive/ai-fear-overpopulation/) (Archie McKenzie 2023) / [How politicians and groups can profit from fearmongering](https://www.youtube.com/watch?v=2ZbRKxZ2cjM) (Fred L. Smith, Jr. 2019)

 flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.